DellProSupportGse/Tools/README.md

 ```

 ### Documentation:
-   1. Checks to see if Dell System Update is installed
+   1. Checks to make sure your running on a Dell server
-   2. If not then it downloads and installs DSU
+   2. Checks to see if have the latest Dell System Update is installed
-   3. Gathers the Server model
+   3. If not then it downloads and installs the latest version of DSU
    4. Is Azure Stack HCI (Storage Spaces Direct Ready Node or AX node)
-      - We download and extract the AZHCI-Catalog to use for DSU
+      - We download and extract the AZHCI-Catalog to use with DSU
       - We Pause & Drain the node and Enable Storage Maintenance Mode
-      - Install Windows Updates
+      - Installs Windows Updates
-      - Run DSU
+      - Runs DSU
         - No reboot required: We resume the node, disable Storage Maintenance Mode and show Installation Report
         - Reboot Required: We setup a logon task that will resume the node and disable Storage Maintenance Mode after the reboot and logon
         - Failed Update: We show you the failed update and exit so we can look into the errors and decide how to proceed.
    6. Is Cluster member
       - We Pause & Drain the node and Enable Storage Maintenance Mode
-      - Install Windows Updates
+      - Installs Windows Updates
-      - Run DSU
+      - Runs DSU
         - No reboot required: We resume the node and show Installation Report
         - Reboot Required: We setup a logon task that will resume the node after the reboot and logon
         - Failed Update: We show you the failed update and exit so we can look into the errors and decide how to proceed.
-   8. Is Regular Power Edge
+   8. Is Regular Power Edge Server
-      - Install Windows Updates
+      - Installs Windows Updates
-      - Run DSU
+      - Runs DSU
         - No reboot required: Show Installation Report
         - Failed Update: We show you the failed update and exit so we can look into the errors and decide how to proceed.
 -------------------------------------------------------------------------------------------------------------------------------------------------